-For more information on the cost of Stem Cell Therapy, read “Breaking Down Cost of Stem Cell Therapy, Insurance, and Financing.”
+We now offer Regenerative Orthopedics Financing options!
+For more information on the cost of our procedures, read “Breaking Down Cost of Regenerative Medicine, Insurance, and Financing.”

-Of course, procedures like a heart bypass or appendectomy can only be treated with surgery, but even injuries like a full-thickness full-width tear in a rotator cuff will most likely have to undergo an invasive procedure in order to be reattached.
+Of course, procedures like a heart bypass or appendectomy can only be treated with surgery, but even injuries like a full-thickness full-width tear in a rotator cuff will most likely have to undergo an invasive procedure to be reattached.
 The ability to have surgery is a definite “pro” in this case.
-Stem Cell Therapy can assist and even speed up the healing process, but with a full-thickness full-width tear, patients need to take significant action.
+Regenerative Cellular Therapy can assist and even speed up the healing process, but with a full-thickness full-width tear, patients need to take significant action.
 Patients should consult a trusted doctor to find out which procedure is truly right for them.

-The pros of Stem Cell Therapy greatly outweigh any cons.
+The pros of Regenerative Orthopedics greatly outweigh any cons.
 With a shorter recovery time, no scarring, and fewer risks, regenerative medicine has become a life-changing option for patients across Salt Lake City (and the world!)

-The Albano Clinic is committed to understanding your individual case and walking you through a customized treatment plan that will meet your needs.
+The Albano Clinic is committed to understanding your case and walking you through a customized treatment plan that will meet your needs.
 We want to get you back to what you love by helping you move better, feel better, and live better!
-Let us help you discover if Stem Cell Therapy is right for you.
+Let us help you discover if Regenerative Orthopedics is right for you.

 We invite you to schedule a consultation online or by calling (385) 220-9009.